Derived $\ell$-adic zeta functions: -categories and -Theory

-\begin{defn}[{$SW$-category \cite[Definition 3.23]{campbell}}] An \emph{$SW$-category} is a category equipped with three distinguished subcategories: cofibrations, fibrations, and weak equivalences, denoted $\co(\mc{C})$, $\fib(\mc{C})$ and $\w(\mc{C})$.
-The arrows in $\co(\mc{C})$ will be denoted by hooked arrows $\hookrightarrow$ and the arrows in $\fib(\mc{C})$ will be denoted by $\xrightarrow{\circ}$.
-Arrows representing weak equivalences will be decorated with $\sim$.
-We require the following. \begin{enumerate} \item $\mc{C}$ has an initial object, denoted $\emptyset$. \item All isomorphisms are contained in $\fib(\mc{C})$, $\co(\mc{C})$, and $\w(\mc{C})$. \item (\textbf{pullbacks}) Pullbacks along fibrations and cofibrations exist and satisfy base change. \item (\textbf{subtraction}) Given a cofibration $Z \hookrightarrow X$, there is a notion of ``subtracting'' $Z$ from $X$.
-That is, there is a family of \emph{subtraction sequences}.
-Subtraction sequences are diagrams $Z \hookrightarrow X \xleftarrow{\circ} Y$, and they are required to satisfy the following properties \begin{enumerate} \item Every cofibration $Z \hookrightarrow X$ participates in a subtraction sequence $Z \hookrightarrow X \xleftarrow{\circ} Y$ such that $Y$ is unique up to unique isomorphism.
-We informally write $Y = X - Z$ in this case. \item Subtraction sequences are respected by base change. \end{enumerate} \item (\textbf{pushouts}) Given a diagram
+\begin{defn}[{$SW$-category \cite[Definition 3.23]{campbell}}] An \emph{$SW$-category} is a category $\mc{C}$ equipped with three distinguished subcategories: cofibrations, complement maps, and weak equivalences, denoted $\co(\mc{C})$, $\mathbf{comp}(\mc{C})$ and $\w(\mc{C})$.
+The arrows in $\co(\mc{C})$ are denoted by hooked arrows $\hookrightarrow$ and the arrows in $\comp(\mc{C})$ are denoted by $\xrightarrow{\circ}$.
+Arrows representing weak equivalences are decorated with $\sim$.
+The category $\mc{C}$ is further equipped with a collection of \textit{subtraction sequences} $\{Z \hookrightarrow X \xleftarrow{\circ} U\}$.
+The data is required to satisfy axioms spelled out in \cite[Definition 3.7, Definition 3.13, Definition 3.24]{campbell} which mimic those of Waldhausen, replacing cofiber sequences with subtraction sequences. \end{defn}

-with both $f$ and $g$ cofibrations, a pushout $Z$ exists and both dotted arrows are cofibrations.
-Furthermore, every diagram of this form is required to be a pullback.